 Also, you may like to try:

 · Thickening feeds with rice cereal (baby rice).
-You can experiment a bit with the consistency, but usually 1 tsp of rice per 30-50 mls of formula is adequate.
+Please check the ingredients as some brands of rice cereals, contain milk products.
+You can experiment a bit with the consistency, but usually 1 tsp of rice per 30-50 ml of formula is adequate.
 Some parents in countries other than New Zealand have been advised to use different cereals such as oatmeal because rice cereal may cause constipation.
 This is not recommended in NZ as it contains gluten – the early introduction of this may increase the risk of gluten intolerance developing.

 · It also pays to remember when using thickened feeds that you may need to use teats with larger holes (medium/fast flow), and it is also best to mix Karicare food thickener and AR formula with cold liquid (heat bottles after mixing).

-· For very smooth results, Karicare food thickener may also be boiled into the water that you make up your formula with.
-Mix 20 teaspoons of Karicare food thickener with 1 litre of cold water in a pot on the stove.
+· For very smooth results, Karicare Aptamil Food Thickener may also be boiled into the water that you make up your formula with.
+Mix 20 teaspoons of Karicare Aptamil Food Thickener with 1 litre of cold water in a pot on the stove.
 Bring to the boil, stir frequently.
 Once boiling point is reached, remove from the heat and allow to cool.
 When cool re-measure the thickened water and add the appropriate number of scoops of formula powder.
 An electric mixer is ideal for mixing the formula powder into the thickened water.
-The amount of Karicare food thickener in the recipe can be varied to suit, however, do remember that the mixture thickens the most as it cools.
+The amount of Karicare Aptamil Food Thickener in the recipe can be varied to suit, however, do remember that the mixture thickens the most as it cools.
+(Don’t use an electric mixer for formulas that should be mixed gently e.g. Elecare, Neocate as their amino acids are easily bruised.)

-Please consider checking with your doctor, child health nurse or dietician before including these in your baby’s diet especially if they are under the age of six months.
+Please consider checking with your doctor, well child provider or dietician before including these in your baby’s diet especially if they are under the age of six months (and check under the comments column for any age restrictions).

 Tara Chaplow, Babytimes Dietician